-These are some popular flowering ground cover, Sweet woodruff, Violet, Poppy mallow, and Evening primrose.
+These are my favoutite flowering ground cover plants, Sweet woodruff, Violet, Poppy mallow, and Evening primrose.
 For varied ground cover plants including plants for foliage have a look through the list below.

 Plants used for ground-cover are grouped into

 four general types of plants.